 Amid Border Crackdown, White House May Shield Venezuelans From Deportation

-The White House is on the verge of taking steps to protect thousands of Venezuelans living in the United States from deportation, even as it finds new ways to restrict the ability of asylum seekers from other countries to claim refuge in the U.S.
+The White House is on the verge of taking steps to protect thousands of Venezuelans living in the United States from deportation, even as it finds new ways to restrict the ability of asylum-seekers from other countries to claim refuge in the U.S.

 The proposal was confirmed by a senior administration official and other U.S. officials familiar with the matter, and it could include work permits.
 It is controversial inside the Trump administration, which has sought to restrict immigration, and could provoke a backlash from some of Trump's allies.
 But the administration says it does not want to put Venezuelans in danger.